GmbH in Germany: requirements, process, benefits & costs 2025

 Shareholder liability

-Shareholders are generally liable only up to the company’s assets and not with their private wealth.
+In general, shareholders’ liability is limited to the company’s assets and does not extend to their private assets.
 Exceptions arise if certain duties are breached, such as mixing personal and company assets or delaying insolvency proceedings.
 In such cases, personal liability may extend to private assets.

 Duties of the managing director

-• Timely informing shareholders, for example, if more than 50% of the share capital is lost
+• timely communication with shareholders, for example, if more than 50% of the share capital is lost

-• Maintenance of accounting records and preparation of annual financial statements
+• maintenance of accounting records, preparation of annual financial statements

 Tax obligations

-• Annual accounts: balance sheet and profit and loss statement
+• annual financial statements: balance sheet and profit and loss statement

 If the managing director fails in these responsibilities, they may be held personally liable, even with their private assets.
 Therefore, these management duties must be taken very seriously.